dweb-camp-2019/meshnet/FAQ.md

 >- SNMP based monitoring platforms - LibreNMS, PRTG
 >- Input data into InfluxDB for data retrieval
 >- Dashboards like Grafana, Kabana, etc.

+We are imagining pushing metrics to InfluxDB, where SNMP monitoring tools can populate at a preconfigured endpoint.
+SNMP is going to be readily available by most vendors of systems/networking equipment.
+For those devices/metrics that aren't SNMP-ready, we can use a series of distributed scripts populating it.

 I think this is an important piece we need to plan, not only as network operators but to also map it to physical topologies so participants of the Camp can discuss and map the digital world to a self-contained network we can visually see its infrastructures.